Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Colorado State Stats and Trends

-- In Colorado State's five games this year, it has three wins against the spread.

-- Colorado State's games this year have hit the over on one of four set point totals (25%).
+- Colorado State's games this year have hit the over one time in four opportunities (25%).

 - When Colorado State piles up over 347 yards, the team is 1-1 against the spread and 1-2 overall.